Banks may lend money in deposit accounts to various corporations, including fossil fuel companies

 The Climate and Environment Team at ideas42 has partnered with two sustainable financial institutions to understand and encourage consumer demand for deposit accounts that fund socially and ecologically sustainable investments.
 Our first partner, Self-Help Federal Credit Union, has a long legacy of providing financial services to underserved communities and is committed to fossil-free, mission-aligned lending practices.
 Our second partner, Aspiration, is a fintech provider of sustainable checking and savings accounts, as well as two sustainable investment funds.
 Alongside these partners, we’ve been learning about what behavioral barriers prevent consumers concerned about climate change from opening sustainable deposit accounts and designing interventions to address these barriers.

-We will publish a report documenting our findings and sharing behavioral insights for the benefit of all sustainable finance providers and stakeholders—and people who want to use their choices to help the environment.
+We published a report documenting our findings and sharing behavioral insights for the benefit of all sustainable finance providers and stakeholders—and people who want to use their choices to help the environment.
+The report, Bank on What You Believe, includes an outline of the relationship between retail banks and the fossil fuel industry, an overview of the work we’ve done with our sustainable financial institution partners, and the main behavioral barriers preventing well-intentioned consumers from switching to sustainable bank accounts.